 Coprinus comatus on the MushroomExpert.Com Web site.

-Many mushrooms are poisonous and some are lethally poisonous.
-It can be very difficult to distinguish between an edible and a poisonous mushroom.
-Because of that, we strongly advise against consuming wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.
+Many mushrooms are poisonous, and some can be lethally toxic.
+Distinguishing between edible and poisonous mushrooms can be very challenging.
+Therefore, we strongly advise against consuming wild mushrooms.
+This website does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
-Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.
+Therefore, all content provided is for educational and informational purposes only and should not be relied upon or used as a basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.